sojoe02/RANA/README.md

 It is important to note that movement and map manipulation is not part of the simulation core itself, but rather the physics engine for very good reasons... email me if you want to know more.

+If an agent takes up more than one x,y space, you can add more than one position via l_updatePosition by providing the extra coordinates as both oldX,oldY and newX,newY, just remember to update all the positions correctly upon movement.

 #Compilation

 RANA_QT has two depencies, Qt and Lua (version 5.2).

+Pre-compiled Lua libraries for Windows and MacOS can be downloaded from here http://www.lua.org.
+For Linux it is recommended to use

 ##Windows